corona-warn-app/cwa-testresult-server/docs/architecture-overview.md

 - **Test Center**: Facility where the user can donate a probe to be tested for SARS-CoV-2, such as hospitals or practicing doctors
 - **Lab**: Facility which tests the probe of the user and produces a trusted test result on SARS-CoV-2.
 - **Verification Server**: Software service which proves that a user, who is taking part in the Corona Warn App and who is willing to file his Diagnosis Keys, has been really tested positive by an established authority
-- **Testresult Server**: Software service, that imports the test results provided by the Labs and stores them for further use.
+- **Test Result Server**: Software service, that imports the test results provided by the Labs and stores them for further use.

 ##	Supported User Stories